giobyte8/dotfiles/server/apps/borgmatic/README.md

 1. Into a local borg repository
 2. Offsite, on a remote server

-Backups will run every day at 1am as configured at `./borgmatic_cfg/crontab.txt`
+Backups will run every Monday at 1am as configured at `./borgmatic_cfg/crontab.txt`

 ## Deployment

 ### 1. Prepare environment file

-Create your own `.env` file from template and edit it to match your own requirements
+Create `.env` file from template and edit it to match your own requirements

 ```bash